iterative/dvc.org/content/docs/understanding-dvc/existing-tools.md

 The separation of the local data scientist environment and the experimentation cloud environment creates another discrepancy issue, and environment synchronization requires addition work.
-Also, this style of software usually requires external services that aren't free.
+Also, this style of software usually requires 3rd-party services that aren't free.
 This might be a good solution for a particular companies or groups of data scientists. but a more accessible, free tool is needed for a wider audience.